Skip to content

 In "Everything That Rises Must Converge" by Flannery O’Connor, readers are taken on a journey through the intricacies of societal norms, racial tension, individual morality, and personal redemption.
 O’Connor’s use of powerful themes and symbols like the hat, the bus, and the character names provides a rich tapestry for readers to unravel.
 The novel delves deep into the complexities of human nature, delivering a thought-provoking narrative that challenges preconceived notions and beliefs.

-See also The Girl With Seven Names Book Review
+See also The Teacher From The Black Lagoon Book Review

 The character development in the novel is profound, with the protagonist, Julian, undergoing a transformation that mirrors the societal shifts happening around him.
 Through his interactions with his mother and other characters, Julian’s growth from a judgmental and self-righteous individual to one with a deeper understanding of empathy and humility is remarkable.
 O’Connor masterfully crafts each character, adding layers of complexity and depth that make them both relatable and intriguing.